kianmeng/PhotoGlimmer/README.md

 ## Known Issues/Limitations:

 - ~~As of now, the the application discards the EXIF data of the image.~~(Implemented)
-- You cannot simultaneously edit both bakground and foreground in one session.
+- You cannot simultaneously edit both background and foreground in one session.
 - Download size is large due to self-contained nature of application.
 - Issue Tracker is here:  [Issues](https://github.com/codecliff/linuxShort/issues)